fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 !!! danger

-    Avoid having a column named `Neutral Mass` in your data, since it will be overwritten.
+    Avoid having a column named `Neutral Mass` or `m/z` in your data, since it will be overwritten.

 The remaining columns are free to be any metadata you have in your data (green box) and the samples with the corresponding intensity values (purple box).
 If you are using LC-MS or GC-MS or any other kind of hyphenated method and have another column other than mass to characterize your features such as retention time, you can still analyse them and identify this columns as metadata but they will not be used for data annotation or any other step in the analysis.